Adult nurse

 - written communication skills to keep patient records and write care plans

-- observation skills and attention to detail
+- observation skills and attention to detail to monitor patient conditions

-- excellent teamworking skills
+- excellent teamworking and collaboration skills to ensure safe and coordinated care

-- a flexible approach to work and the ability to work well under pressure
+- a flexible and adaptable approach to work

-- good judgement
+- sound clinical judgement

 Advertisement